royhansen99/mock-objects/README.md

 person.get()

+// Or retrieve a deep-clone of the plain object

+person.getClone()

 // Initialize a new entity based on the object we defined above,
 // and update multiple fields at the same time
 // Argument is type-safe and will give errors if invalid.